Advice on How to Design a PCB Layout

-Printed circuit boards are known for this super small pathways or lines that are used to connect components to one another.
+Printed circuit boards are known for these super small pathways or lines that are used to connect components to one another.
 Electricity currents travel along these pathways to these different components.

-If the lines on your printed circuit board are not large enough for the amount of electrical currents moving along those paths, it can cause the circuit board to overheat.
-As a result, the overheated circuit board could catch on fire and potentially render the device the circuit board was made for unusable.
+If the lines on your printed circuit board are not large enough for the number of electrical currents moving along those paths, it can cause the circuit board to overheat.
+As a result, the overheated circuit board could catch on fire and potentially render the device the circuit board was made unusable.

 During the design process, use a formula to calculate the appropriate width for your printed circuit board.

 While heat is being discussed, it is important that you keep in mind how much heat one area of the printed circuit board can actually take before issues arise.
 This will influence how many components you add to the circuit board as well as their locations.

 To understand potential hot spots, you will need to understand the thermal resistance of the circuit board.
 That means you have to learn how much heat will increase per Watt of power depending on the circumstance.
 One way to allow for heat dispensation is by adding a heat sink or fan to keep your circuit board cool enough to perform its functions.